techidaily/site-youtube-lab/source/_posts/hrough-the-noise-with-these-top-10-yt-short-standout-strategies-for-2024.md

 ![filmora](https://images.wondershare.com/filmora/youtube-shorts-tips-3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Most of the prominent content creators already apply these **YouTube Shorts tips** in which they first identify their target audience.
 Based on that, you can work on the type of content that you want to create and share to attain consistent growth on YouTube.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MPoakxUNf9o?si=S-ppSqzHzN9VrxC7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Tip 3: Add Appropriate Background Music to Your Short Videos